coleifer/peewee/docs/peewee/database.rst

    })

-PRAGMAs may also be configured dynamically using either the :py:meth:`~SqliteDatabase.pragma` method or the special properties exposed on the :py:class:`SqliteDatabase` object:
+PRAGMAs may also be configured dynamically using either the :meth:`~SqliteDatabase.pragma` method or the special properties exposed on the :class:`SqliteDatabase` object:

 .. code-block:: python